etendosoftware/docs/docs/products/etendo-classic/user-guide/sales-management/transactions.md

 **Canceled Order**, this field stores the document number of the original order canceled by the inverse order.

-#### Advanced Remittance
+#### Remittance

 !!! info
-    To be able to include this functionality, the Advanced Remittance module of the Financial Extensions Bundle must be installed.
+    To be able to include this functionality, the Remittance module of the Financial Extensions Bundle must be installed.
 To do that, follow the instructions from the marketplace: [Financial Extensions Bundle](https://marketplace.etendo.cloud/#/product-details?module=9876ABEF90CC4ABABFC399544AC14558){target="\_blank"}.

-The Advanced Remittance module provides the header of the Sales Order with a new field: “Bank account”.
+The Remittance module provides the header of the Sales Order with a new field: “Bank account”.

 ![bank_account_4.png](/assets/legacy/bank_account_4.png)